awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

    1. Open the file with a text editor\.
 Replace `<ARN of instance role (not instance profile)>` with the Amazon Resource Name \(ARN\) of the IAM role associated with your nodes, and save the file\.
 Do not modify any other lines in this file\.
 **Important**
-The role ARN cannot include a path\.
-The format of the role ARN must be `arn:aws:iam::111122223333:role/role-name`\.
-For more information, see [aws\-auth `ConfigMap` does not grant access to the cluster](troubleshooting_iam.md#security-iam-troubleshoot-ConfigMap)\.
+The role ARN can't include a path such as `role/my-team/developers/my-role`\.
+The format of the ARN must be `arn:aws:iam::111122223333:role/my-role`\.
+In this example, `my-team/developers/` needs to be removed\.

       ```
       apiVersion: v1